 Do do…you will learn only by doing.
 Stop overlooking things.
 Put your ideas into use.
 Whatever ideas you have, apply them practically and see how they work.

 Don't let your ideas tumble in your head.
 Whenever an idea makes its way, try to get it into force and view it as a tangible thing.
 Put your ideas into action as soon as they arise either through sketching, discussing or prototyping.

 6. Visual Impact

-Visual aids are a great source for communicating the information.
-They give a clear definition to your ideas and establish a great connection with the users.
+Visual aids are an excellent source for communicating the information.
+They give a clear definition of your ideas and establish a great connection with the users.

 7. Fail to Nail